augustin-delabrosse/machine-learning-in-LiDAR-3D-point-clouds/README.md

 I noted an important effect of the unbalance of the dataset so I tried to undersample dominant categories.
 I happens that it has an overall negative effect on the main metrics (precision, recall, f1) for both the random forest and the neural network.

-Please note that this projet was a simple way for me to get a better understanding of the Lidar data so I did not try all the things they tried (for instance deep auto-encoder to do dimension reduction as it was indicated that it performed worse than PCA)
+Please note that this projet was a simple way for me to get a better understanding of the Lidar data so I did not try all the things the authors tried (for instance deep auto-encoder to do dimension reduction as it was indicated that it performed worse than PCA)